crahal/GWASReview/readme.md

 ### Introduction

 This is a repository to accompany a scientometric review of all GWAS by M.C.
 Mills and C.Rahal.
 For a copy of the working paper, please contact [Melinda Mills](https://www.sociology.ox.ac.uk/academic-staff/melinda-mills.html).
 A link to an open-access version will appear here in due course.
 Please see the notebook (and associated paper) for a description of what the code does, but in summary, it undertakes a systematic data-driven review of all GWAS as of 29/08/2018.
 This repo can be cloned and ran on-the-fly as required to update the results with only minimal adjustments.
-Dictionaries (three of them) for regular expression based exercises will be maintained as new catalog releases introduce new terms needing normalization.
+Dictionaries (three of them) for regular expression based exercises will be maintained as new Catalog releases introduce new terms needing normalization.
+Please raise all issues related to the code here.

 ### Prerequisites